Skip to main content

 • “What does this policy mean?”

-• “What does the handbook say about this?”
+• “What does the docs site say about this?”

 Use tools when the user wants Warpy to actually perform the action.